vishaltak/gitlab-development-kit/doc/update-gdk.md

     gdk reconfigure
     ```

-1. Then stop the `gdk run db` process running in the first tab.
+1. Then stop the `gdk run dev` process running in the first tab.
 It must be
    restarted once `gdk reconfigure` has been run.